letoram/arcan/README.md

     doc/*.1   -- manpages for the binaries
     doc/*.pdf -- presentation slides (updated yearly)
-    examples/ -- miniature projects that showcase some specific non-obvious features

     external/ -- external dependencies that may be built in-source

     src/